openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

 2. Go to `ODL Video Services <https://video.odl.mit.edu/>`_ You will need to sign in with your Kerberos account.

 #.
-Choose the collectuon associated with your course.
+Choose the collection associated with your course.
 (See #3 in the image below):

    .. image:: ../../../shared/images/find_collection.png
       :width: 300